ivan-tapiam/weight-Calculator-mars-jupiter/README.md

 # Weight-Calculator-Mars-Jupiter
-My first work self-taught, before start my official course I took some information from the user and conditional with JavaScript
+My first work self-taught, I took some information from the user and conditional with JavaScript